OpenScienceLabs/osl-translations/README.md

 ## Proposal Title:

-Breaking down language barriers: Spanish translation of the main Project SciPy website
+Breaking down language barriers: Spanish translation of the SciPy and NumPy project main websites.

 ## Two Sentence Summary of Proposal:

-To improve the accessibility of SciPy for Spanish-speaking users, we would like to translate its main website into Spanish.
+To improve the accessibility of SciPy for Spanish-speaking users, we would like to translate its main website and the main website for NumPy into Spanish.

 ## Description of Proposal: